 In accordance with most other states’ laws, this action would bar the McQuittys from seeking compensation for the subsequent wrongful death of their son, as it’s considered a derivative of the injury (Dylan’s deformities, in this case).
 Acting under this logic, the Maryland Court initially dismissed the 2012 wrongful death suit filed by the McQuittys against Dr. Spangler.
 The intermediate Court of Special Appeals, however, disagreed and reversed the decision, which lead to a review by and atypical decision from the high court earlier last week.

-The McQuittys’ attorney, Henry Dugan praised the decision, stating the personal injury suit and wrongful death suit seek to compensate two different parties: the victim and the victim’s loved ones respectively.
+The McQuittys’ injury attorney, Henry Dugan praised the decision, stating the personal injury suit and wrongful death suit seek to compensate two different parties: the victim and the victim’s loved ones respectively.
 Thus, the McQuittys are justified in moving forward with their case, which relies on the same set of facts, but seeks to provide them, rather than their son with financial compensation.

 Maryland’s stance on wrongful death is unique in that it does not allow prior suits to preclude “new and independent causes of action.”
 Medical and insurance companies alike worry that this has the potential to exponentially increase the number of cases filed against providers, as victims and their families can essentially be compensated multiple times for the same occurrence.
 Though this is likely, the Maryland Court stood by its ruling, illustrating that it preserves the ability of a victim’s family members to receive their rightful compensation by way of a wrongful death claim.